Newly Admitted Students

 - William D. Ford Federal Direct Loan: The maximum amount first-year students may borrow is $5,500.
 A portion of this loan may already be included as part of the student's financial aid award.
 The interest rate will be fixed on July 1, 2018.
 The loan may be subsidized or unsubsidized, and the student will be awarded with the best possible type of loan based on federal eligibility.

 - Federal Parent Loan for Undergraduate Students (PLUS Loan): Parents wishing to apply for a Parent Loan for Undergraduate Students (PLUS Loan) should complete the PLUS application.
 Processing of loans will begin around June 1.

 - Alternative Lenders: Any Cornell undergraduate student may apply for an alternative loan through an outside lender to help cover educational expenses.

-Cornell provides need-based financial aid to a limited number of admitted international students and undocumented students without DACA status.
+Cornell provides need-based financial aid to a limited number of admitted international students, undocumented students without DACA status and who do not meet the Long-term undocumented or Green Card Applicant Initiatives.
 Selected students will receive an aid decision letter with their official acceptance packet.

-Students with DACA status and students who have been long-term Green Card applicants but have not yet achieved Legal Permanent Resident (Green Card) status can find information about applying for aid here.
+Undocumented students with DACA status, long-term undocumented students, and students who have been long-term Green Card applicants but have not yet achieved Legal Permanent Resident (Green Card) status should review our aid application requirements.

 Speak with a Financial Aid Counselor